ejrgilbert/whamm-vis/whamm-visualizer/docs/svgIcons.md

 ## How to Add New .svg Images for echarts

-1. Ensure that there is only one path
+1. Ensure that there is only one svg path in the .svg file

     For example: Use Inkscape and union/difference all objects together